hschellman/training-docs/_episodes/07-grid-job-submission.md

 ## Submit a job using the tarball containing custom code

 First off, a very important point: for running analysis jobs, **you may not actually need to pass an input tarball**, especially if you are just using code from the base release and you don't actually modify any of it.
+In that case, it is much more efficient to use everything from the release and refrain from using a tarball.
 All you need to do is set up any required software from CVMFS (e.g. dunetpc and/or protoduneana), and you are ready to go.
 If you're just modifying a fcl file, for example, but no code, it's actually more efficient to copy just the fcl(s) your changing to the scratch directory within the job, and edit them as part of your job script (copies of a fcl file in the current working directory have priority over others by default).